Ke'Bryan Hayes Player Props: Pirates vs. Rangers

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .236 with 12 doubles, three triples, a home run and 15 walks.
+- Hayes is batting .232 with 12 doubles, three triples, a home run and 15 walks.

-- Hayes has picked up an RBI in nine games this year (20.5%), with two or more RBI in four of those contests (9.1%).
+- Hayes has picked up an RBI in nine games this season (20.0%), with more than one RBI in four of them (8.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.